Investment in technology: Make or break for Nigeria’s oil, gas industry

 Investing in technology

-Speaking at the graduation lecture of Course 29, at the National Defence College Abuja on the “Enhancing Digital Technology in the Oil and Gas Sector of Nigeria for National Development,” Minister of State for Petroleum Resources, Timipre Sylva, insisted that investment in digital technology in the petroleum industry is critical for Nigeria’s economic growth.
+Speaking at the graduation lecture of Course 29, at the National Defence College Abuja on ‘Enhancing Digital Technology in the Oil and Gas Sector of Nigeria for National Development’, the minister of state for petroleum resources, Timipre Sylva, insisted that investment in digital technology in the petroleum industry is critical for Nigeria’s economic growth.

-As Sylva rightly noted, with COVID-19 disrupting economic activities especially the oil industry, leading to a near shutdown of production causing oil prices to fall drastically.
-It accentuated the need for digitalisation, as oil producing countries sought more efficient production techniques.
+As Sylva rightly noted COVID-19 disrupted economic activities especially the oil industry, leading to a near shutdown of production causing oil prices to fall drastically.
+He said it accentuated the need for digitalisation, as oil producing countries sought more efficient production techniques.

 In Nigeria’s oil and gas industry, digital technology is gradually converting the traditional processes of exploration, exploitation, and production by delivering the most significant openings in invention.
 Being tech-savvy is making many oil companies more flexible, adaptive and competent in an increasingly competitive world.